awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.UpdateData.md

 }
 ```

-You must specify the `Key` attributes of the item to be modified, and an `UpdateExpression` to specify attribute values\.

-`UpdateItem` behaves like an "upsert" operation: The item is updated if it exists in the table, but if not, a new item is added \(inserted\)\.
+You must specify the `Key` attributes of the item to be modified and an `UpdateExpression` to specify attribute values\. `UpdateItem` behaves like an "upsert" operation: The item is updated if it exists in the table, but if not, a new item is added \(inserted\)\.

 `UpdateItem` supports *conditional writes*, where the operation succeeds only if a specific `ConditionExpression` evaluates to true\.
-For example, the following `UpdateItem` action does not perform the update unless the price of the song is greater than or equal to 2\.00:
+For example, the following `UpdateItem` action does not perform the update unless the price of the song is greater than or equal to 2\.00\.

 ```
 {